FAQ - Doctoral Studies at the IRTG

 You must have completed a master’s degree in one of the following disciplines: Cultural and Social Anthropology, History, Literatures and Cultures of Latin America, Economics, Political Science, Sociology or Historical Education Studies.
 Moreover, your research project should be thematically related to the IRTG “Temporalities of Future - Dynamics of Aspiration and Anticipation”, and specifically to one of the following research lines: protagonists of the future, projections into the future or processes that affect the future.

 Every three years there is a call for applications for new PhD candidates at the IRTG Berlin/Potsdam.
 Every year the Mexican side opens a call of application for PhD research stays (2-12 months) in Berlin/Potsdam.
 You will find both kind of Calls for application on our website.

 Freie Universität Berlin is a public university.
 It charges some fees and contributions, which are around €313 per semester.
 This amount includes a semester ticket for public transportation in Berlin.
 The legal justification for these fees and contributions may be viewed here (in German and English).

-    Due to the COVID-19 regulations in place, the IRTG ‘Temporalities of Future’ has moved all of its calendar of events online.
-At the moment all form of contact, as well as all events, are taking place through an online meeting platform or through e-mail.
-However steps are being taken for a slow opening of the university and the plan is to make at least some events on campus possible in the upcoming winter semester 2021/2022.
+Due to the COVID-19 regulations in place, the IRTG ‘Temporalities of Future’ has moved part of its events online.
+At the moment some events are taking place through an online meeting platform, while others are being hold on campus.
+We are trying to offer as much as possible on campus.

 Please bear in mind that we have to follow orders of the university and that the corresponding regulations are continuously being updated.
 For more information on this, please follow this link.